tzing/secrets.env/docs/quick-start.rst

     poetry self add secrets.env --extras toml

-Some functionalities are not enabled by default.
-Following extras are available:
+Certain features are not activated by default.
+Here are the dependency groups you can use:

 * ``all`` - *install everything below*
 * ``yaml`` - supporting YAML config